lukelowry/sparse-sgwt/docs/library/data.rst

 Kernels
 -------
 Pre-computed rational approximations for common spectral graph wavelets are available as dictionaries.
-These can be loaded into :class:`~sgwt.util.VFKernel` objects for use with :meth:`~sgwt.static.Convolve.convolve`.
+These can be loaded into :class:`~sgwt.VFKernel` objects for use with :meth:`~sgwt.Convolve.convolve`.

 *   **MEXICAN_HAT**: Mexican Hat wavelet.
 *   **MODIFIED_MORLET**: Modified Morlet wavelet.